niccoreyes/psgc-reverse-eng/README.md

 This script converts Philippine Standard Geographic Code (PSGC) data from Excel format to FHIR JSON CodeSystem format for integration with healthcare systems.

+## Key Improvements

+The converter now properly implements the complete geographic hierarchy matching the reference implementation at tx.fhirlab.net:

+- **CALABARZON region (0400000000)** correctly has 6 provinces as children (Batangas, Cavite, Laguna, Quezon, Rizal)
+- **Cities with districts** (like Manila) have the proper 3-level hierarchy: City → Districts → Barangays
+- **Cities without districts** (like Caloocan) have the proper 2-level hierarchy: City → Barangays
+- **Regional expansions** properly include province/municipality/city children where applicable
+- **PSGC code normalization** ensures consistent 10-digit formatting with proper zero-padding
+- **Parent-child relationships** match the patterns in the reference tx_fhirlab_codesystem.json

+## Problem Solved

+Previously, the converter had issues with inconsistent PSGC code formatting that caused parent-child relationship mismatches.
+For example, the CALABARZON region would show with 0 children instead of the correct 6 provinces.
+These issues have been resolved through proper code normalization and improved parent calculation logic.

 ## Overview

 The converter reads PSGC data from an Excel file (specifically the 'PSGC' sheet) and transforms it into a FHIR JSON CodeSystem that represents the geographic hierarchy of the Philippines.
 The hierarchy includes: